 Contrary to popular belief, advanced countries that accept migrants will not experience job losses or falling wages or cause a burden on the public purse.
 In most cases, migrants in advanced countries are willing to work and are likely to cause a proportionate expansion of output and investment while accelerating the economy’s long-term growth rate.

-While climate migrants affect their host countries in many ways, they are also dangerously at risk.
-The resulting economic difficulty, lack of protection, and absence of emotional support leave many climate migrants to be desperate, defenseless, and at risk of being exploited.
+While environmental migrants affect their host countries in many ways, they are also dangerously at risk.
+The resulting economic difficulty, lack of protection, and absence of emotional support leave many environmental migrants to be desperate, defenseless, and at risk of being exploited.

 As ‘stateless’ persons without any form of governmental protection, traditional justice systems cannot help them, leaving them without support, legal aid, representation, or defense.